HSF/hsf.github.io/organization/_posts/2018-05-02-packaging.md

     the package was compiled with
 - In LCGMake, new argument to package to select full instruction set build (via compiler wrapper), which adds platform tag extension
-  - Some issues with static libraries and dependencies
+  - Some issues with static libraries: rebuilding dependencies can pull in new instruction sets unwittingly, so this dependency needs to be expressed correctly in the dependent build
 - Packages not using this are placed under arch-only tag
 - Setting up the environment - use views to allow transparent set of instruction set dependent packages combined with those that don’t require specific instruction sets.
 - System now in use is minimalistic and only builds a subset of packages